 A quick search revealed WSET to be the globally recognised, industry-standard qualification to have.
 The Level 1 looked a bit too basic even for me, but the intermediate Level 2 could be done in a few weeks and only cost a few hundred pounds.
 I booked myself onto the soonest available course in my area.

-I soon realised I had a good nose, but at this level that wasn’t much help.
-What you really need at Level 2 is to be good at tactical revision.
-And this is a skill I’ve always had.
+Turns out I had a reasonable nose, but at this level that wasn’t much help.
+What you really need at Level 2 is tactical revision skills.
+And this is an ability I’ve always had.
 At school I always seemed to get good marks in exams, despite being a bit of a slacker throughout the rest of the year.
 This wasn’t down to good memory or because I was particularly smart; it was because, I believe, I was adept at picking out the most relevant crumbs of information from the text books.

 You get two books on the course: a work book and a text book.
 The main things in the work book that’ll help you in the exam are the maps.
 They’re pretty basic, as you can see from the poor-quality scan I’ve attached.
 Attack these with your highlighter for a good visual overview of the places you’ll be talking about in class.

 The text book is a lot more detailed and includes every fact you’ll need to know.
 All of the answers to the exam questions are in there.
 It’s pretty dense, but you don’t need to get 100% to get a distinction, so don’t sweat it.
 Actually, you need 85%, which is a bit weird because there are only 50 questions, so you need to get at least 42.5 right.
 As there are no half marks, it’s impossible to get 85%, so you can effectively afford to get seven answers wrong to get a distinction.

 Also bear in mind that, because it’s multiple choice, some of your educated guesses will turn out to be correct — so you only really need to “know” about two thirds of the answers.
 For the record, I got 90%.